EmperorOfTheMoon/ICBM/README.md

 std::vector<std::vector>> (M, std:vector<double>(N))
 ```

-where M is the number of traces (usually 1 or 3,l currently only three traces are supported) and N is the number of samples per trace.
+where M is the number of traces (usually 1 or 3, currently only three traces are supported) and N is the number of samples per trace.

 Optionally, the correction model can be written out.
 This is of particular interest, if the baseline jump associated with static near-field displacement should not be corrected for.
 Due to its sequential definition, the ICBM model will still correct for the remaining jumps.

-CHECK that!